johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 ## Learning Objectives

 By completing this lab, you should be able to:

-- Distinguish among an upstream repository, a GitHub fork, and a local clone.
-- Create a branch, make meaningful commits, and push your changes.
-- Open a pull request and participate in peer review.
+- Apply an issue-to-merge workflow using forks, branches, commits, pull requests, and reviews.
-- Synchronize a fork with the upstream repository and resolve merge conflicts when they occur.
+- Synchronize repositories and resolve merge conflicts when they occur.
+- Review a teammate's contribution and respond to feedback.
-- Extract, visualize, and interpret repository activity.
+- Securely mine and classify repository activity.
-- Communicate findings in a concise executive summary.
+- Visualize, interpret, and communicate repository findings.

 ## Prerequisites